openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 [Solcast service](https://solcast.com/) requires a personal registration with an email address.
 A free version for your personal home PV system is available in [Hobbyist Plan](https://toolkit.solcast.com.au/register/hobbyist)
-You need to configure your Home Photovoltaic System within the web interface.
+You need to configure your home photovoltaic system within the web interface.
 After configuration the necessary information is available.

 ### Solcast Tuning